vipulnaik/daily-updates/notes/personal-projects-hours.md

 * Weekly issues listing the personal projects work I plan to do over the week, for one-time projects and ongoing steady-state work.

+On May 19, 2024, I reduced my weekly hours target for personal projects for 1 / 3 / 5-week average from 5 / 5.5 / 6 to 4 / 4.25 /
+4.5.
+The goal is not to reduce my time spent on personal projects, but rather to switch from a target that feels like a stretch, particularly in weeks where other stuff is going on, to a target that feels achievable and to which I can actually hold myself accountable.
+This is also expected to both increase compliance and reduce my stress around meeting hours targets as well as my disappointment at failing to meet them.

 ## Track record